 - Improved student results.

 Our staff is committed to encouraging and supporting certified and classified personnel in their continuous effort to grow professionally.
-Professional Development serves as a bridge that connects where prospective and experienced educators are now, and where they will need to be to meet the challenges of guiding all students in achieving to higher standards of learning and development.
-By directly communicating with the various offices within JPS, the Office of Professional Development is able to inform schools and administrative offices of training activities that are available throughout each school year.
+Professional Development serves as a bridge that connects where prospective and experienced educators are now and where they will need to be to meet the challenges of guiding all students to achieve higher standards of learning and development.
+By directly communicating with the various offices within JPS, the Office of Professional Development can inform schools and administrative offices of available training activities throughout each school year.